Plugin System

 ToolsPlugin protocol

-For packages that provide a dynamic set of tools (like MCP or Docker sandboxes), implement the ToolsPlugin protocol:
+For packages that provide a dynamic set of tools (like MCP or Docker sandboxes), implement the ToolsPlugin protocol.
+Unlike static axio.tools entries (one handler per entry point), a ToolsPlugin can return any number of tools based on runtime configuration, and it integrates with the TUI’s settings screens.

 @runtime_checkable